Harley Academy

 Paula talks us through how she approaches profile balancing and the filler injection techniques she applies.

-“The filler used for profile balancing will likely be a firm product and possibly in large volumes”, Paula explains.
+“The filler used for profile balancing will likely be a firm product and possibly in large volumes," Paula explains.

 “Commonly when injecting the lower face, such as chin filler, to achieve an improved profile balance, I add filler down onto the periosteum in layer five using a needle and deliver a small supra periosteal bolus.
 This creates support and structure before I target the superficial fat using a cannula.
-Here, I deposit filler in retrograde linear threads to offer a more contoured and defined result,” Paula continues.

-She notes, “Once I’ve added the desired amount of filler - and volume is patient-dependent - I gently massage the area whilst checking the capillary refill time.”
+“Once I’ve added the desired amount of filler - and volume is patient-dependent - I gently massage the area whilst checking the capillary refill time.”

 Getting started in medical aesthetics as a dentist